Skip to Main Content

 About

-This approach to desert architecture has a specific precedent in the region.
 The ancient Nabataean civilisations that shaped the Negev's trade routes built into cliff faces rather than across open ground, minimising exposure to wind, heat, and the psychological weight of the open desert.
 Six Senses Shaharut draws on that sensibility, consciously or not, producing a property that feels like it belongs to a long continuum of human presence in this landscape rather than an interruption of it.

 LEED Certification and What It Actually Means Here

-Six Senses Shaharut holds the distinction of being the first hotel in Israel to receive LEED Certification from the U.S. Green Building Council — a credential that carries specific, measurable implications rather than serving as a vague sustainability badge.
-The rating reflects a 25 percent reduction in energy consumption relative to a standard build of comparable scale, achieved through high-efficiency mechanical and electrical systems and occupancy-sensor lighting throughout the property.
+Six Senses Shaharut holds the distinction of being the first hotel in Israel to receive LEED Certification from the U.S. Green Building Council, a credential that carries specific, measurable implications rather than serving as a vague sustainability badge.
+The certification reflects a 25 percent reduction in energy consumption relative to a standard build of comparable scale, achieved through high-efficiency mechanical and electrical systems and occupancy-sensor lighting throughout the property.
 In a desert environment where cooling loads are extreme and grid infrastructure is remote, that figure represents a meaningful engineering commitment.

 The sustainability architecture extends beyond energy.
 Water is bottled on-site in glass using a BevGuard filtration system, eliminating plastic entirely.
 Food waste feeds an organic garden on the property.
 Used cooking oil from the kitchen is donated to a local biodiesel programme.
 A palm grove on-site absorbs 100 percent of treated wastewater, meaning the property discharges zero liquid into the surrounding environment.
 These are not isolated gestures but components of a closed-loop system that the resort makes legible to guests through its Earth Lab, an interactive facility where local community members lead workshops on desert craftsmanship and sustainability practice.
 For properties in this tier, the Earth Lab format is unusual: it externalises the sustainability story rather than keeping it operational-only, which shifts it from credential to genuine programme.

-La Liste's 2026 Leading Hotels ranking placed Six Senses Shaharut at 90 points , a score that situates it in the upper band of globally recognised desert and wilderness properties, comparable in positioning to desert-format peers in the American Southwest or Wadi Rum.
+La Liste's 2026 Leading Hotels ranking placed Six Senses Shaharut at 90 points, a score that situates it in the upper band of globally recognised desert and wilderness properties, comparable in positioning to desert-format peers in the American Southwest or Wadi Rum.
 Within Israel's accommodation market, the comparison set is smaller.
-Properties such as Beresheet in Mizpe Ramon and the Beresheet Hotel in Beersheba occupy adjacent desert territory, but Six Senses Shaharut operates at a different architectural and programmatic register, closer in spirit to Amangiri in Canyon Point , a property similarly built around the idea that the landscape is the primary amenity and the hotel's job is not to compete with it.
+Properties such as Beresheet in Mizpe Ramon and the Beresheet Hotel in Beersheba occupy adjacent desert territory, but Six Senses Shaharut operates at a different architectural and programmatic register, closer in spirit to Amangiri in Canyon Point, a property similarly built around the idea that the landscape is the primary amenity and the hotel's job is not to compete with it.

 The Journey as Part of the Stay

 Getting to Shaharut is not incidental to the experience; it is the opening act.
 From Tel Aviv or Jerusalem, the drive south takes three and a half hours through terrain that changes character steadily as the Mediterranean coastal zone gives way to the Judean foothills and then to the open Negev.
-For guests preferring air travel, the route from Tel Aviv to Eilat takes approximately 50 minutes by domestic flight, followed by a 45-minute transfer to the property , a total door-to-door time comparable to many urban airport connections.
+For guests preferring air travel, the route from Tel Aviv to Eilat takes approximately 50 minutes by domestic flight, followed by a 45-minute transfer to the property, a total door-to-door time comparable to many urban airport connections.
 From Petra, the transfer runs roughly three hours, which positions the property as a logical extension of a Jordan circuit for travellers combining both countries.
 The geography of arrival matters here because the desert's scale becomes legible only in transit; by the time the property appears on the cliff edge, the context for understanding it has already been established.

 The resort operates on a quiet-haven model and currently welcomes guests aged 12 and older, a policy that shapes the atmosphere considerably.
 This is not a property organised around children's programming or high-volume family facilities.
-The tone skews toward adults seeking the specific quality of silence that southern Israel's desert belt can provide , a silence that is not merely the absence of noise but a positive characteristic of the landscape, something the Nabataean cities of the Negev, now a UNESCO World Heritage Site, were built to accommodate.
+The tone skews toward adults seeking the specific quality of silence that southern Israel's desert belt can provide, a silence that is not merely the absence of noise but a positive characteristic of the landscape, something the Nabataean cities of the Negev, now a UNESCO World Heritage Site, were built to accommodate.

 Positioning Within Israel's Premium Accommodation Market